AkshatSan/MovieRecomm/README.md

 ### Idea

 The primary concept revolves around predicting user reactions to movies based on similar user reactions.
 By creating embeddings for users and movies, we reduce the dimensionality and generate vectors that are used in deep learning algorithms.
-Matrix factorization assists in splitting the ratings matrix into two parts, revealing latent factors that aid in predicting new ratings.
-These latent factors offer insights into various movie features that influence user preferences, even those that might not be explicitly understood.
+Matrix factorization is done by splitting the user movie matrix of ratings into user and movie matrix.
+The dimension in which it is broken is known as letent dimension.
+- **For Example:** Let us suppose we have a matrix of m*n .
+It gets broken into m*d and d*n matrixes.

 ## File Structure